BeeBeeWeb/video_to_frames_converter/README.md

 # video_to_frames_converter
-Get Video frames as images
+Get Video frames as images using Python and OpenCV

 - Prerequisites:
   -  python 3+